DonAdam2/react-configurable-app/README.md

 - Install dependencies (required for prettier) => `yarn install`
 - Start the development server => `docker-compose up --build`

-## Update environment variables:

-Please keep in mind that environment variables configured using webpack which means that you need to re-run the corresponding environment script (yarn start, yarn run build) if you update the environment file.

 ## Configuring Prettier

 This build relies on [Prettier formatter](https://prettier.io/) to enforce a code style.
 And [ESLint](https://eslint.org/) for identifying problematic patterns found in JavaScript code.